-There’s no need to ever ask vegan and vegetarians, “Where do you get your protein?” because there are so many different ways to enjoy plant-based protein.
+There’s no need to ever ask vegan and vegetarians, “Where do you get your protein?” because there are so many different ways to enjoy plant based protein.
 Whether you’re a vegan, an omnivore, or choose to eat somewhere in between, there is a huge list of vegan protein options to choose from.
-It’s important to note […]
+It’s important to […]

 High fat is a term that often scares people away, I know.
 We’ve been told for decades that fat is bad for us, and because of ad campaigns and flawed science, there is a fundamental misunderstanding that leads us to believe fatty foods means fat on the body – but this is just not true. […]

 Baking helps make your house into a home and is a lovely way to show the people in your life that you care for them.
 And there is no better time than the holidays to start (or begin again) with baking traditions.
 But if your baking supplies could use a bit of an upgrade – […]

 Vegan cheese has come a long way in the two decades since I started eating it, and there are more options than ever for those of us that don’t (or can’t) eat dairy.
 15 Varieties of Vegan Cheese Below I’ve detailed the most common brands of vegan cheeses, what the best uses are for each cheese, what I (and other […]